evanmayer/hotspot/HOWTO.md

 > **NOTE:** Positive motor rotation is defined by convention to spin the shaft clockwise when viewed from the rear of the motor.
 Cables should be oriented relative to the spool such that a positive motor rotation produces a positive cable length change (i.e., cable is played out from the spool), and a negative motor rotation winds cable onto the spool.

-After attaching the cables to the spools, the other end should be threaded through the ~.9mm hole in the motor mount bracket.
+After attaching the cables to the spools, the other end should be threaded through the ~.9mm hole in the motor mount bracket on the opposite E-W side of the frame.
+This additional distance allows us to neglect the changing cable length due to the exit position of the cable on the spiral drum.

 > **NOTE:** All cables should be long enough to permit the raft to visit each corner of the frame, even when the frame is as far apart as it can be (~25.5").